Johhed15/Deep-Learning/README.md

 The code is written in python as jupyter nootbooks to add comments.

-- lab 1: CNNs and baysian optimization <br>
+- lab 1: CNNs and bayesian optimization <br>
 - lab 2: Transfer learning on CNNs <br>
 - lab 3: LSTM <br>
 - lab 4: RNN <br>